dragonflyoss/Dragonfly/FAQ.md

 "registry-mirrors": ["http://127.0.0.1:65001"]
 ```

 With updating the configuration, request `docker pull mysql:5.6` will be sent to dfdaemon, while request `docker pull a.b.com/mysql:5.6` will not be sent to dfdaemon.
-Because docker engine only deals official images from docker hub to take advantages of registry mirror.
-However, if you set `--registry a.b.com` in dfdaemon, and send a request `docker pull mysql:5.6`, dfdaemon will proxy the request and distribute image `mysql:5.6` from registry `a.b.com`.
+Because docker engine only deals with official images from docker hub to take advantages of registry mirror.
+However, if you set `--registry a.b.com` in dfdaemon, and send a request `docker pull mysql:5.6`, dfdaemon will proxy the request and distributes image `mysql:5.6` from registry `a.b.com`.

 > Note: please remember restarting container engine after updating configuration.